Saturday 2nd May 2026

 Who runs the conference?

 We’re run by a small group of women from different churches in Melbourne, who share the same convictions about the centrality of the cross and the Bible, and the same dream: to encourage ministry by women and to women.
-Our committee includes Louisa Pfitzner (St Alfred's, Blackburn North), Oi Loon Chow (Grace Christian Community), Gabriella Djunatan (International Reformed Evangelical Church), Melissa Dixon (Brimbank Presbyterian), Belinda Grant (Grace Christian Community), Laura Paul (St Michael's & St Luke's Church Dandenong North) and Kellie Vanderkruk (Mentone Baptist).
+Our committee includes Louisa Pfitzner (St Alfred's, Blackburn North), Belinda Grant (Grace Christian Community) Erin McNamara (Mentone Baptist), Fiona McLean (Holy Trinity, Doncaster), Gabriella Djunatan (International Reformed Evangelical Church), Laura Neilson (Redemption Church, Ringwood) Melissa Dixon (Brimbank Presbyterian) and Kellie Vanderkruk (Mentone Baptist).

 What happens on the day?